AndunHH/spacemouse/README.md

 4. The movement of the joysticks is mapped from the original about ca. +/- 500 digits to exactly +/- 350.
 (Therefore the real min and max values will be calibrated) Now all further calculations can be done with this normalized values between +/-350.
 5. We calculate the translation and rotation based on this.
 6. Applying the modifiers to minimize very small rotations or translations.
+7. Kill, swap or invert movements
+8. Sending the velocities and keys to the PC

 # Printed parts
 * https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix